postgrespro/mamonsu/documentation/adding_custom_plugins.md

-# Mamonsu: adding custom plugins
+# mamonsu: adding custom plugins

-You can extend Mamonsu with your own custom plugins, as follows:
+You can extend _mamonsu_ with your own custom plugins as follows:

-1. Save all custom plugins in a single directory, such as */etc/mamonsu/plugins*.
+1. Save all custom plugins in a single directory such as */etc/mamonsu/plugins*.
 2. Make sure this directory is specified in your configuration file under the [plugins] section:
     ```editorconfig
     [plugins]